 Performance, battery life, and charging

 If the Pixel 4 XL has an Achilles’ heel, it’s the battery size — 3,700mAh is simply not enough, and it means the phone will only just make it through a workday with medium use.
 Power users will find it completely inadequate.
-We’re yet to test the battery in the S20 Plus in the wild, but the 4,500mAh capacity is more in line with the size we expect from a powerful flagship phone.
-We’re confident the S20 Plus’ battery will outlast the Pixel 4 XL’s.
-Support for wireless charging and some very fast charging can’t save the Pixel 4 XL from having disappointing battery life and handing the S20 Plus the round.
+The S20 Plus has a 4,500mAh capacity, and we didn’t encounter any issues with battery life during our review period.
+While the Pixel 4 has some exceptionally fast charging, a seriously disappointing battery life means the Galaxy S20 Plus runs away with this.

 Winner: Samsung Galaxy S20 Plus